DataDog/integrations-core/snmp/README.md

 A MIB (Management Information Base) acts as a translator between OIDs and human readable names, and organizes a subset of the hierarchy.
 Because of the way the tree is structured, most SNMP values start with the same set of objects:

-* `1.3.6.1.1`: (MIB-II) A standard that holds system information like uptime, interfaces, network stack.
+* `1.3.6.1.1`: (MIB-II) A standard that holds system information like uptime, interfaces, and network stack.
 * `1.3.6.1.4.1`: A standard that holds vendor specific information.

 ## Setup